Adobe XD vs Figma

 |---|---|---|

-| Component System | Symbols with basic variants support | Robust components with variants and auto-layout |
+| Component System | Symbols with shared libraries; adequate for design systems | Variants and components with inheritance; more flexible and scalable for design systems |

 When to choose each